 - Repair and eventual replacement of drinking-water treatment plants.

 - Ongoing asset management, and compliance with new water quality regulations.

 Rate Changes Allow Us To Provide Quality and Reliable Services

 How will the proposed rate changes affect customers?

 SLCDPU rates are based on water use and the cost to provide services.
 Rates vary, depending on customer type: residential, commercial, and industrial, as well as the amount of water used.
-Below are examples of the monthly impact of the proposed rate increases to residents based on the amount of water used in one hundred cubic feet (ccf).
+Below are the rate increases that went into effect on 7/1/2022.